Does Wells Fargo Allow Mortgage Assumptions : The Insider’s Guide

 • Lower Closing Costs: Assuming a mortgage can result in lower closing costs compared to obtaining a new loan.

-• Existing Loan Terms: Buyers can take advantage of the existing loan terms, which may include favorable interest rates and flexible repayment options.
+• Existing Loan Terms: Buyers can take advantage of the existing loan terms, which may include favourable interest rates and flexible repayment options.

 • Convenience: The assumption process may be faster and simpler than going through the entire process of getting a new mortgage.

-• Easier Qualification: Buyers may find it easier to qualify for assumption compared to qualifying for a new loan.
+• Easier Qualification: Buyers may find it easier to qualify for an assumption loan than a new loan.

 However, there are also some considerations to keep in mind when it comes to mortgage assumption: